w3tweaks/coding-assessment/README.md

 # Todos

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
-# LabCorp Clinical Development Angular Development Assessment
+# LabCorp Clinical Development Angular Developer Assessment

 Thank you for your interest in working with us at LabCorp!
 This project is a fork of [Todo MVC](http://todomvc.com/)